Cataract-LMM Large-Scale Multi-Source Multi-Task Benchmark for Deep Learning in Surgical Video Analysis: Methods

-The Cataract-LMM dataset provides four comprehensive annotation layers across overlapping subsets to support a wide range of advanced surgical research.
-It offers significant advantages over existing resources in terms of scale, multi-source diversity, and the depth of its multi-layered annotations, as detailed in the comparative analysis in \autoref{tab1}.
-Detailed methodologies for each annotation protocol are presented in the following sections.
+The Cataract-LMM dataset provides four comprehensive annotation layers across overlapping subsets to support a wide range of advanced surgical and AI research.
+It offers significant advantages over existing resources in terms of scale, multi-source diversity, and the depth of its multi-layered annotations, as detailed in the comparative analysis in Table 1.

+To select videos for the annotated subsets from the larger corpus of 3,000 procedures, the baseline cases were chosen randomly.
+However, we also employed a content-aware, purposeful sampling strategy to incorporate targeted cases designed to maximize the informational value and generalization capability of the benchmarks.
+Unlike relying solely on simple random sampling, which risks over-representing routine cases, this protocol incorporated a purposeful sampling component to additionally target hard negatives and edge cases.
+The selection process was conducted on the fully de-identified dataset under the supervision of a senior ophthalmic surgeon (P.A.) to mitigate selection bias while ensuring clinical representativeness.

+The sampling focused on three specific dimensions: (1) {Procedural Heterogeneity}, ensuring the capture of stochastic workflow variations and intra-operative events (evident in the temporal variance shown in Figure 6); (2) {Visual Complexity}, actively incorporating frames with significant imaging artifacts such as specular reflections and occlusions (Figure 3); and (3) {Behavioral Diversity}, ensuring a balanced distribution of surgical proficiency from novice to expert, as evidenced by the resulting comprehensive score distribution (Figure 11) and the distinct motion patterns (Figure 13 and Figure 14).